betodealmeida/nefelibata/README.rst

 - Each post is a separate directory.
 The actual post is written in `Markdown <https://www.markdownguide.org/>`_, and each post can have its own images, CSS, Javascript and other files.
 This way each post is relatively self-contained.
 - Posts are converted into HTML, and the resulting weblog is composed of **only static files**.
 There are no databases, and all extra data is stored as JSON.
-- External images are downloaded when the weblog is built, and the link is altered to point to the local resource.
+- External images are locally mirrored when the weblog is built, and the link is altered to point to the local resource.
 The engine **will warn you** if the generated HTML has any external resources (CSS, for example).
 - The files are then **published** to a location using a plugin architecture (currently only S3 is supported).

 All this is done with a command line utility called ``nb``.

-Additionally, nefelibata recognizes that most interactions occur in social networks, like Twitter or Facebook.
-The engine can be configured with global or per-post **announcers**, that will post the content to social networks, so that people can comment and discuss it.
+Additionally, nefelibata acknowledges that most interactions occur in social networks, like Twitter or Facebook.
+The engine can be configured with global or per-post **announcers** that will post to social networks linking back to the content, so that people can comment and discuss posts.
 When the weblog is rebuilt, the announcers will collect any replies and store them locally, so that the comments are displayed in the weblog with your post.
-A post can be announced to multiple social networks, and the comments will be aggregated with it.
+A post can be announced to multiple social networks, and the comments will be aggregated and preserved.

 Getting started
 ===============